-Professor Jeffrey Wiggins
+Professor Jeff Wiggins

 Jeff Wiggins serves as Professor of Polymer Science and Engineering at the University of Southern Mississippi.
 His research interests include glassy polymer network science, renewable resource polymers, carbon fiber precursor polymers, polymer MD simulation, continuous polymerization reactors, and soldier/athlete protection polymers.
 Dr. Wiggins received a B.Sc. in Industrial Technology from Western Washington University in 1988, a Ph.D. in Polymer Science from the University of Southern Mississippi in 1992, and an Executive MBA from the University of Pittsburgh in 1996.
-He spent 12 years in industry at Bayer Corporation, Pittsburgh, PA and Nike Inc., Beaverton, OR where he held several management positions in the areas of polymer research, product development, polymer engineering, and manufacturing.
+He spent 12 years in industry at Bayer Corporation, Pittsburgh, PA and Nike Inc., Beaverton, OR where he held several management positions in the areas of polymer research, product development, polymer engineering, and polymer manufacturing.

 - International Business (MBA) - University of Pittsburgh (1996)